 The natural instinct of dogs is to keep their den area clean.
 So give them a small space (den), and make sure they have ample opportunity to keep it clean.

 Now is a great time to crate train your puppy.
 A crate large enough for your pup to move around in comfortably with a nice clean blanket.
-Put your pup outside and plenty of time to go potty.
+Go outside with your puppy, giving them plenty of time to go potty.
 If the pup doesn't take advantage of the opportunity, put them into the kennel for about 30 minutes.
-If they are sleeping, let them outside as soon as they wake up.
-If they don't go potty, put them back in the kennel and try again in a little while.
-Don't wait too long.
+If they go to sleep, let them outside as soon as they wake up.
+If they don't go potty, put them back in the kennel again.
+Watch them very closely and don't wait too long.

 At night if your pup wines, let them outside.
 Don't let it become a play time.
 Potty, reward and back to bed.